naston70/jeremys-it-lab/Review-31-Days-Before-CCNA/31-Networking.Models/exam-checklist/days.31-21.md

 #### VLAN Trunking

-To answer what is VLAN trunking, it is important to understand why networks hae VLANs
+To answer what is VLAN trunking, it is important to understand why networks hae VLANs.
+VLANs came into use in part to mitigate some difficulties with switched networks, which replaced hubs.
+Switches offer enhanced control compared to hubs, including increased throughput, reduced collisions and more.
+However, these switched networks have a flat topology that can create some congestion and redundancy issues.
+VLANs offer a solution.

+A VLAN is a way to provide connectivity for subnets on a network.
+With a VLAN, its possible to configure a single switched network to better suit system requirements without making physical network changes.
+MSPs can assign switches to VLANs and create logical groups to partition communication.
+Network switches support VLANs and create Layer 2 subnet implementation.
+On a practical level, this both prevents certain devices from interacting and allows others to connect more efficiently

+#### switchport nonegotiate